2007 Seattle Seahawks season: Week 11: vs. Chicago Bears

 Coming off their season-sweeping home win over the 49ers, the Seahawks stayed at home for a Week 11 duel against the Chicago Bears, in the rematch of last year's NFC Divisional game (previously in Chicago).

-In the first quarter, Seattle trailed early as Bears RB Cedric Benson got a 43-yard TD run, along with kicker Robbie Gould getting a 31-yard field goal.
-The Seahawks would get on the board with QB Matt Hasselbeck completing a 19-yard TD pass to WR D. J. Hackett.
-In the second quarter, the Seahawks took the lead with RB Maurice Morris getting a 19-yard TD run.
-However, Chicago regained the lead with RB Adrian Peterson getting a 5-yard TD run.
+In the first quarter, Seattle trailed early as Bears running back Cedric Benson got a 43-yard touchdown run, along with kicker Robbie Gould getting a 31-yard field goal.
+The Seahawks would get on the board with quarterback Matt Hasselbeck completing a 19-yard touchdown pass to wide receiver D. J. Hackett.
+In the second quarter, the Seahawks took the lead with running back Maurice Morris getting a 19-yard touchdown run.
+However, Chicago regained the lead with running back Adrian Peterson getting a 5-yard touchdown run.
 Seattle would tie the game kicker Josh Brown getting a 40-yard field goal.

-In the third quarter, Seattle retook the lead as Hasselbeck completed a 4-yard TD pass to WR Nate Burleson for the only score of the period.
+In the third quarter, Seattle retook the lead as Hasselbeck completed a 4-yard touchdown pass to wide receiver Nate Burleson for the only score of the period.
 In the fourth quarter, the Bears tried to retaliate as Gould kicked a 47-yard field goal.
 Afterwards, Seattle pulled away with Brown kicking a 23-yard and a 46-yard field goal.
 Chicago's final response would be Gould nailing a 48-yard field goal.

 With the win, the Seahawks improved to 6–4.

 Week 12: at St. Louis Rams

 Coming off their home win over the Bears, the Seahawks flew to the Edward Jones Dome for a Week 12 NFC West rematch with the St. Louis Rams.
-In the first quarter, Seattle trailed as RB Maurice Morris was tackled in his own endzone by Rams NT Adam Carriker for a safety, while RB Steven Jackson got a 53-yard TD run.
-Afterwards, the Seahawks started to take flight as CB Josh Wilson returned a kickoff 89 yards for a touchdown.
-Later, St. Louis increased their lead with QB Gus Frerotte completing a 15-yard TD pass to WR Isaac Bruce.
+In the first quarter, Seattle trailed as running back Maurice Morris was tackled in his own endzone by Rams nose tackle Adam Carriker for a safety, while running back Steven Jackson got a 53-yard touchdown run.
+Afterwards, the Seahawks started to take flight as cornerback Josh Wilson returned a kickoff 89 yards for a touchdown.
+Later, St. Louis increased their lead with quarterback Gus Frerotte completing a 15-yard touchdown pass to wide receiver Isaac Bruce.
 In the second quarter, the Rams increased their lead with kicker Jeff Wilkins getting a 23-yard field goal.

-In the third quarter, Seattle gathered steam as kicker Josh Brown nailed a 33-yard field goal, while QB Matt Hasselbeck 9-yard TD pass to WR Deion Branch.
-In the fourth quarter, the Seahawks took the lead with RB Leonard Weaver getting a 5-yard TD run.
+In the third quarter, Seattle gathered steam as kicker Josh Brown nailed a 33-yard field goal, while quarterback Matt Hasselbeck 9-yard touchdown pass to wide receiver Deion Branch.
+In the fourth quarter, the Seahawks took the lead with running back Leonard Weaver getting a 5-yard touchdown run.
 Later in the game, St. Louis threatened to retake their lead.
 However, Seattle managed to the Rams out on four-straight downs from inside their own 5-yard line.

 With the win, not only did the Seahawks improve to 7–4, but also won their 6th straight game against St. Louis.
 Seattle even took the lead in the all-time divisional series 10–9.